 Tom Mellor has been a Certified Scrum Trainer since 2008 and was mentored by Scrum co-creator Ken Schwaber.
 Tom assumed the Chair of the Board of Directors of the Scrum Alliance following Ken's resignation in 2009.
 He served on the Board at 2008 through September 2010.

-Tom introduced Scrum into the custom software development department of his Fortune 50 employer in early 2004.
-He was involved in over 50 projects that used Scrum as the framework for development.
-He trained over 1,000 employees of the company as Certified ScrumMasters and coached and assisted many more in being agile and using Scrum.
-Tom retired from the company after a 22 year career in both business and IT.
-He has been working in business in some capacity since 1978.
+Tom introduced Scrum into his Fortune 50 employer in early 2004.
+At that company, he was involved in over 50 product development efforts that used Scrum.
+He also trained over 1,000 employees as Certified ScrumMasters and coached and guided many teams and people in being agile and using Scrum effectively.
+Tom retired from the company in 2013 after a 22 year career in both business and IT.
+He has workied in businesses and industries in some capacity since 1978.

 Braintrust Consulting Group, Senior Trainer and Agile Coach

 Coach and train companies and their people in the effective use of Scrum and the nuances of an agile culture and work environment.
 Speak at user groups, conferences, and gatherings about Scrum, leadership, modern management paradigm, effective product development and product management principles and practices.